 - Fill a coffee mug to the half-way point with the köftelik bulgur and pour into a bowl.
 Boil the kettle, add a teaspoon of tomato puree (salça) to the mug and when the kettle has boiled, add the water until the mug is three quarters full.
 Stir until the salça has melted and then pour into the bowl, covering the bulgur.
 Add more water if the bulgur isn’t covered.
 Set aside and cover with a clean tea towel or cloth.

 - Slice a small lid off 4 round courgettes and scoop the middles out with a spoon.
 Think Halloween pumpkins.
+(Speaking of which, why not try our Pumpkin Soup recipe too?)
 Nothing is wasted in our house so about half of the discarded courgette will become part of your stuffing.
 Put the rest in a bag in the fridge and you can make an omelette or risotto with it the day after.

 - Now, finely chop a red pepper, an onion and a few chillies (if you like spicy – of course we do!) and fry in a little olive oil.
 Add a pinch of salt, pepper, paprika and cumin and mix in.
 Fry on quite a high heat so that you get the singed edges to your peppers and onions.
 It all adds to flavour.